 If you want to mix things up while staying in the high-intensity, low-impact zone, there are several other effective HIIT workouts for women.

 Swimming is perhaps the easiest activity for keeping track of HITT intervals.
 Simply alternate slow laps with faster ones.
-You may also want to vary your strokes, along with your pace.
+You may also want to vary your strokes and pace.
 A slower backstroke could alternate with the more demanding butterfly stroke, for example.
-Do each pairing of faster and slower laps at least four times — or eight laps total Try to go all-out during the high-intensity portions, but not past the point of comfort.
+Do each pairing of faster and slower laps at least four times—or eight laps total.
+Try to go all-out during the high-intensity portions, but not past the point of comfort.

 >READ: BEST EXERCISE FOR WOMEN OVER 50: THE ELLIPTICAL